cleverington/n00b-drupal-development/manuscript/about_me.md

 I have written various fiction short stories, novellas, and even a couple of novels over the last decade and published a few in-progress fan fiction works on FanFiction.net \(aka: [Pedran](https://www.fanfiction.net/u/164598/Pedran "Pedran FanFiction Pad") \).

-# About this book

-**Today?** This book is a work-in-progress.

-As mentioned on the Foreword, there are multiple goals.
-If I get Contributors along the way?
-Great.
-If not?
-Great.
-This purpose of this book is not profit.
-It is more a personal manual and personal journal.

-+ If it can be written, it is known.
-+ If it is known, it is reproducible.

 # Look me up

 > "No man is an island." ~ John Donne \(1624\)